Federal Work-Study Program

 Hours and Paycheck

 The average number of hours you work each week will depend on the amount of your Federal Work-Study award, the number of hours you have available to work, and the position for which you are hired.
 Generally, students work 5 to 10 hours each week.
 You may not work more than 20 hours a week while classes are in session or more than 40 hours a week during vacation times.

-Students receive a paycheck, via paper check or direct deposit, once a month for the hours they have worked.
+Students receive a paycheck, via paper check or direct deposit, every two (2) weeks for the hours they have worked.